Congress sweeps Punjab civic polls, boost for Amarinder | Politics

 The elections to municipal corporations of Abohar, Batala and Kapurthala were held for the first time.

-The Punjab election campaign was marred by stray clashes between rival party workers with opposition leaders alleging at some places that their candidates were being stopped from filing nomination papers.
+The election was marred by stray clashes between rival party workers on polling day and during the campaign, with opposition leaders alleging at some places that their candidates were being stopped from filing nomination papers.

+“The election results reflect the complete moral defeat of the Congress in the face of blatant misuse of official machinery,” BJP state unit chief Ashwani Sharma said.

+“At more than two dozen places the Congress workers indulged in reckless violence against the BJP workers while police took no action,” he added.

 SAD chief Sukhbir Singh Badal thanked party workers who he said emerged as the ''only challengers'' to the “corrupt and incompetent Congress”.